22 Most Beautiful Lakes in Quebec

 21. Lake Mégantic

 Lake Mégantic, located in the Appalachian Mountains near the U.S. border, is a popular spot for nature enthusiasts.
-There are over 500 kilometers of walking trails, which take you through the lakeside forests, up into the mountains and down into the valleys.
-It is ideal for many water sports, including swimming, boating and fishing.
+There are around 25 walking trails in the Megantic region, which take you through the lakeside forests, up into the mountains and down into the valleys.
+The lake is ideal for many water sports, including swimming, boating and fishing.

 22. Lac Memphrémagog